 To begin, you will need to identify and research a political, legal, or social issue and determine whether you think a change should be made within the broader society.
-Then, you will need to argue convincingly.
+Then, you will need to argue your opinion convincingly.
 Ideally, you want to choose a narrow topic.
 Make sure you have your topic approved by your instructor before you begin researching.
 Try to choose an issue that intrigues you, since the genuine interest will result in a better final paper.

 Why do you need to cite sources?